5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 use a utility knife to carefully cut a circular hole

-Test-fit the lid onto the socket to ensure the opening is a perfect match.
+Test-fit the socket into the lid to confirm the opening is the right size.

 Test-fit the lid onto the socket

-Perform a test assembly by fitting the socket into the lampshade frame.
+Perform a test assembly by fitting the socket into the lampshade frame to confirm everything aligns.

 Perform a test assembly by fitting the socket into the lampshade frame

-Once everything is perfectly aligned, it’s time to permanently secure the jar lid to the iron basket frame.
-Place the frame onto the lid to identify the exact contact points; these are the areas where you will apply the glue.
+Place the frame onto the lid to identify the exact contact points where you'll apply glue.

 Place the frame onto the lid to identify the exact contact points